Driving School FAQs

 Yes.
 You'll need to come into our head office where we'll help you complete the DVLA forms with you.
-However, you can apply for a provisional driving licence quickly and easily online from the DSA.
+However, you can apply for a provisional driving licence quickly and easily online from the DVSA.

 How often should I take lessons?

 How often you have your lessons is entirely up to you.
 ProScot recommends at least 1 session of 2 hours per week.
 The more lessons you take the quicker you will learn and the more money you will save.
 A 1-hour lesson taken once a week would equate to taking between 9 months to 1 year to learn to drive!

 Do I need to pass the theory test before I can start lessons?

 No. In fact it is a good idea to learn the theory whilst you are learning the practical as it can bring the subject alive making it easier to understand and remember.

 It is also possible to book semi-intensive courses.

 We will arrange to carry out a driving assessment and talk through the various options available.
 Learning to drive is different for everyone so rather than sell you a set package we'll tailor one to suit you.
 Call 01592 650100 or pop into the head office for details.